In which career can you have the biggest positive impact on the world?

 The only major academic centre currently focused on this research is the

-Global Priorities Institute at Oxford (GPI), so if you want to pursue this path as an academic, that’s the ideal place to work.
+Global Priorities Institute at Oxford (GPI), so if you want to pursue this path as an academic, that’s one of the top places to work.

-One problem is that GPI only has a couple of open positions, and you’d usually need to have a top academic background to get one of them (e.g. if you did well in a PhD from a top 10 school in your subject that’s a good sign).
+One problem is that GPI only has a couple of open positions, and you’d usually need to have a top academic background in philosophy or economics to get one of them (e.g. if you did well in a PhD from a top 10 school in your subject that’s a good sign).
 Positions are especially competitive in philosophy.

 That said, we expect that other centres will be established over the coming years.
-In the meantime, you could try to build expertise or pursue relevant research in other academic positions.
+In the meantime, you could try to build expertise.
 For instance, doing an Economics PhD (and postdoc) opens up lots of other options, so is a reasonable path to pursue even if you’re not sure that global priorities research is a good fit for you.
+It’s also important to have academics doing global priorities research (and potentially collaborating with GPI) at other universities.

 One downside of academia, however, is that you need to work on topics that are publishable, and these are often not those that are most relevant to real decisions.
 This means it’s also important to have researchers working elsewhere on more practical questions.